serine/bdsSyntaxHighlight/supplementary/vimScriptingGuide.md

 In order to write your own indent file, it must set the `indentexpr` options.

 - `indentexpr` is the most flexible of the other three described in [basic file indentation](#basic-file-indentation):
-    - when `indentexpr` is non-empty this method overrides the other ones.
-It evaluates an expression to compute the indent of each line.
-It si used when a new line is creted
+    - when `indentexpr` is non-empty this method overrides the other ones
+    - It evaluates an expression to compute the indent for each line
+    - It is used when a new line is created
+    - The expression must return the number of spcaes worth of indent.
+If `-1` is returned then current line indent is kept (this means 'autoindent' is used for the indent)

 ### built-in functions

+- `getline({lnum})` Returns a string containing the given line's contents.
+- `indent({lnum})` Returns a number of the indentation level of the specified line.
+The indent is counted in spaces.
+- `prevnonblank({lnum})` Returns a number corresponding to the line number of the first line (including and going backwards from the specified line) that isn't merely blank.

 - `exists("identifier")` Returns true if this identifier already exists.
 Handy for checking that we're nott                      about to overwrite something.t                      about to overwrite something.
-- `getline(line number)` Returns a string containing the given line's contents.
-- `prevnonblank(line number)` Returns a number corresponding to the line number of the first line (including and going backwards from the specified line) that isn't merely blank.
-- `indent(line number)` Returns the indentation level of the specified line

 - `setlocal` Sets the value of a variable, but only within the current scope.
 - `indentexpr` Vim calls the function identified by this option to calculate the required indent for a line.
 - `indentkeys` If a line contains any of the strings contained in this option, Vim calls the indent function.